sumn2u/learn-javascript/en/server-side/server-side-rendering.md

 ## How to implement SSR?

 Each library has its own way of implementing SSR.
 For example, for React, you can use [Next.js](https://nextjs.org/) or [Gatsby](https://www.gatsbyjs.com/).
 For Vue, you can use [Nuxt.js](https://nuxtjs.org/).
 For Svelte you can use [SvelteKit](https://kit.svelte.dev/).

-## Conclusion

-In this chapter, we learned about Server Side Rendering (SSR) and how it can improve the performance of your website.
-We also learned about the advantages of using SSR over CSR and how to implement SSR with React, Vue, and Svelte.